marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 What if we really need to use `unsigned integer` or `unsigned long`?
 There is a work around that I will explain in this article.
 Before we do it, let's understand how integer numbers are represented internally.

 ## Motivation
-I would divide a `need` of having unsigned integer type to two cases:
-* make a logical representation of items (for example to represent number of wheels in the car.
-For most cases unsigned integer is a perfect choice).
-I will not consider this case, because it is more philosophical than technical.
-* technical aspect.
-I will concentrate on this side of the problem.

 For many years of development in Java I rarely got a need to use unsigned integers, from technical point of view.
 If we loose 1 bit from 32, it is not a big deal.
-If `Integer` is too small, we can use `Long` with `Long.MAX_VALUE` equal `nine quintillion` (`9223372036854775807`).
+If `Integer` is too small, we can use `Long` with `Long.MAX_VALUE` that is equal to `nine quintillion` (`9223372036854775807`).
 When `Long` type is not enough, we can still use `BigInteger` with theoretical unlimited size.

+I would divide a `need` of having unsigned integer type to two cases:
+* make a logical representation of items, for example to represent number of wheels in the car.
+For most cases unsigned integer is a perfect choice.
+What would it mean that car has -2 wheels?
+In fact, we use signed integer for it.
+Whereas, I would like to avoid a philosophical discussion `if` we need unsigned integers to properly represent our models.
+* technical aspects.

 I find it useful to have unsigned integers in 2 areas:
 * when we make low level (electronic) operations,
 * when we need really high performant operations on `unsigned integer` (memory and speed) during mathematical calculations.
 This was my initial motivation to investigate the topic.
 I believe, that you as a Reader can find more cases where unsigned integer is required.

 ## Binary format

 As we know, computer uses [binary format](https://en.wikipedia.org/wiki/Binary_number) to represent numbers.